If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 So, how did I do it?

 By creating content that meets the search intent of my audience.
-When you do this, your content will definitely get traffic from search engines.
+When you do this, your content will definitely get organic traffic from search engines.

 By search intent, I mean, ensuring that your content answers the questions of your audience correctly.

-And guess what, with a simple Google search, you can easily and evaluate the search intent of a particular topic.
+With a simple Google search, you can easily evaluate the search intent of a particular topic.

 Here’s an example: